 Use of Deadly Force for Self-Defense

-When defending yourself against an accusation that you committed a serious violent crime, one of the most important legal defenses available is the Florida use of deadly force for self-defense.
+When defending yourself against an accusation that you committed a serious violent crime, one of the most important legal defenses available is Florida’s defense for use of deadly force.
 Florida is one of twenty-one states with a “Stand Your Ground” or “Castle Doctrine” Defense.

 Under Florida law, the actions of the accused made in lawful self-defense justify an act that is otherwise criminal.
-Self-defense can be asserted for any violence crime such as Assault or Battery, Aggravated Battery, Aggravated Assault, Manslaughter, Attempted Murder, or Murder.
+Self-defense can be asserted for any violent crime such as Assault or Battery, Aggravated Battery, Aggravated Assault, Manslaughter, Attempted Murder, or Murder.